John Herschel: Early life and work on astronomy

-He stated in his historical article Mathematics in Brewster's Cyclopedia:

-Herschel served as president of the Royal Astronomical Society three times: 1827–1829, 1839–1841 and 1847–1849.

 Herschel's A preliminary discourse on the study of natural philosophy, published early in 1831 as part of Dionysius Lardner's Cabinet cyclopædia, set out methods of scientific investigation with an orderly relationship between observation and theorising.
 He described nature as being governed by laws which were difficult to discern or to state mathematically, and the highest aim of natural philosophy was understanding these laws through inductive reasoning, finding a single unifying explanation for a phenomenon.
 This became an authoritative statement with wide influence on science, particularly at the University of Cambridge where it inspired the student Charles Darwin with "a burning zeal" to contribute to this work.

 He was elected as a member to the American Philosophical Society in 1854.

 Herschel published a catalogue of his astronomical observations in 1864, as the General Catalogue of Nebulae and Clusters, a compilation of his own work and that of his father's, expanding on the senior Herschel's Catalogue of Nebulae.
 A further complementary volume was published posthumously, as the General Catalogue of 10,300 Multiple and Double Stars.

 Herschel correctly considered astigmatism to be due to irregularity of the cornea and theorised that vision could be improved by the application of some animal jelly contained in a capsule of glass against the cornea.
 His views were published in an article entitled Light in 1828 and the Encyclopædia Metropolitana in 1845.

 Discoveries of Herschel include the galaxies NGC 7, NGC 10, NGC 25, and NGC 28.